Viktor Orban eyes favors from Vladimir Putin amid Ukraine crisis | DW | 31.01.2022

 Hungary's Prime Minister Viktor Orban has to balance business interests with geopolitical tensions in his talks with Putin

-Orban is eager to negotiate increasing gas supplies between Russia and Hungary and discuss the progress of the Russian-backed Paks nuclear power plant project in central Hungary, but the crisis on the Ukrainian border is expected to rear its head in his meeting with Russian President Vladimir Putin on Tuesday.
+Prime Minister Viktor Orban is eager to negotiate increasing gas supplies between Russia and Hungary, as well as the progress of the Russian-backed Paks nuclear power plant project in central Hungary, when he meets with Russian President Vladimir Putin on Tuesday.

+But the crisis on the Ukrainian border is expected to rear its head and overshadow the talks.

 "Obviously, we cannot avoid talking about the security situation in Europe, where Hungary's position is completely clear.
-We are interested in peace," said Orban in an intervew last week.
+We are interested in peace," said Orban in an interview posted to his social media last week.

-He added that he would discuss security negotiations with EU and NATO officials before meeting Putin.
+He added that he would discuss security negotiations with EU and NATO officials before meeting with the Russian leader.

-Daniel Hegedus, visiting fellow for Central Europe at the German Marshall Fund of the United States (US), thinks the timing of this meeting is symbolic.
+Daniel Hegedus, visiting fellow for Central Europe at the German Marshall Fund of the United States, thinks the timing of this meeting is significant.

 "This is the 11th personal meeting between Putin and Orban and the timing of this one sends a symbolic message to Putin, because it shows him that not every EU nation has shunned him over the crisis in Ukraine.
 A similar meeting also took place after Russia's annexation of Crimea in 2014, triggering questions if Hungary was like the Kremlin's Trojan horse in the West," he told DW.